trias-lab/bitcore-wallet-service/README.md

 # Description

-Bitcore Wallet Service facilitates multisig HD wallets creation and operation through a (hopefully) simple and intuitive REST API.
+BWS facilitates  HD wallets creation and operation through a (hopefully) simple and intuitive REST API.

-BWS can usually be installed within minutes and accommodates all the needed infrastructure for peers in a multisig wallet to communicate and operate – with minimum server trust.
+BWS can usually be installed within minutes and accommodates all the needed infrastructure for peers in a wallet to communicate and operate – with minimum server trust.

-See [Bitcore-wallet-client](https://github.com/trias-lab/bitcore-wallet-client) for the *official* client library that communicates to BWS and verifies its response.
-Also check [Bitcore-wallet](https://github.com/bitpay/bitcore-wallet) for a simple CLI wallet implementation that relies on BWS.
+See [BWC](https://github.com/trias-lab/bitcore-wallet-client) for the *official* client library that communicates to BWS and verifies its response.

-BWS is been used in production enviroments for [Copay Wallet](https://copay.io), [Bitpay App wallet](https://bitpay.com/wallet) and others.

-More about BWS at https://blog.bitpay.com/announcing-the-bitcore-wallet-suite/

 # Requirements